cal-data-eng/notes/2-relational_algebra/primitives.md

 1. **Difference**, $R_1 - R_2$.

     The difference operator outputs a relation that has the set difference of rows in $R_1$ and $R_2$.
-In other words, $R_1 - R_2$ contains one of every tuple that is in $R_1$ but not in $R_2$ and is the empty relation if no such tuples exist.
+In other words, $R_1 - R_2$ contains one of every tuple that is in $R_1$ but not in $R_2$.
+If no tuples are unique to $R_1$, the result is the empty relation.
 As with unions, the input relations and output relation must share the same schema.

 ```{note}
 Remember, relational algebra describes precise operations on relations, not tables in a database.
 While the SQL Standard (and consequently most DBMSs) are designed to conform to these rules and expectations, sometimes specific implementations (like PostgreSQL) will bend the rules of relational algebra for practical purposes.
 As an example, see the [Postgres docs on UNION](https://www.postgresql.org/docs/current/typeconv-union-case.html).